 If the host and guest choose to work the claim out directly, Turo will not charge an assessment.
 If neither the host nor the guest asks Turo to take over handling the claim, the security deposit will be refunded to the guest 80 hours after the scheduled trip end.

 Timing: Once a claim is found eligible, Turo will notify the guest and charge within 1 business day.

 If you need a replacement car during the time your vehicle is being repaired, you have options available to help.
-Please discuss the option that best suits your needs with your Turo claims specialist.
+Please discuss the option that best suits your needs with your Turo claims agent.

 Timing: Resolution time is typically 1 to 2 weeks, but may vary depending on the circumstances.

-Step 4: Guest settles financial obligations
+Step 5: Host’s car is repaired, guest settles financial obligations